aosabook/500lines/objmodel/chapter.md

 ````

 Since classes are also a kind of
 object, they (indirectly) inherit from ``Base``.
-Thus the class needs to be an instance of
+Thus, the class needs to be an instance of
-another class, its metaclass.
+another class: its metaclass.

 Now our first test almost passes.
 The only missing bit is the definition
 of the base classes ``TYPE`` and ``OBJECT``, which are both instances of
 ``Class``.
 For these we will make a major departure from the Smalltalk model,
 which has a fairly complex metaclass system.
-Instead we will use the model of ObjVlisp, which is
+Instead we will use the model used by ObjVlisp, which
-the model that Python adopted (FIXME footnote: P. Cointe, “Metaclasses are first
+Python adopted (FIXME footnote: P. Cointe, “Metaclasses are first
 class: The ObjVlisp Model,” SIGPLAN Not, vol. 22, no. 12, pp. 156–162, 1987.)

 In the ObjVlisp model, ``OBJECT`` and ``TYPE`` are intertwined. ``OBJECT`` is the base